Generic Name: loratadine and pseudoephedrine (lor AT a deen and SOO doe ee FED rin)

 Use Claritin-D exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Cold or allergy medicine is usually taken only for a short time until your symptoms clear up.

-If you need to have surgery, tell the surgeon ahead of time if you have taken a cold or allergy medicine within the past few days.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken a cold or allergy medicine within the past few days.

 Store Claritin-D at room temperature away from moisture and heat.